Dobermann Temperament: Working dog supreme with an unwavering faithful nature

 Dobermann are great with kids and will protect them

 As a new owner, you should be prepared to pay medical expenses associated with the breed.
 The size of this dog will make medical treatment expensive.
 Thus, always opt for comprehensive insurance.
-Medicines are dosed based on body weight so a Dobie might set you back a bit.
+Medicines are dosed based on body weight so a Dobie might set you back.

 Hereditary diseases are genetically predisposed.
 For this reason, always choose a reputable breeder who has screened their dog's DNA and knows from which family they came.
 Good pre-work and research can help minimise the below upsetting conditions.